Discreet Confidential Consultation (213) 374-3952

 If you've been convicted of a sex crime, you know what your obligations are and what your responsibilities are.
 A lot of times, you've registered before.
 So, the courts and even juries will not accept that excuse.

-This is especially true when you're a sex offender, and the reason behind they have you register so they can keep track of where you are, what you're doing, making sure that you're not committing any more crimes.
+This is especially true when you're a sex offender, and the reason behind they have you register so they can keep track of where you are and what you're doing, making sure that you're not committing any more crimes.

-That's a tough defense, but maybe if you did forget.
-We can show it; then we can use that to mitigate the case to some other charge because a lot of times, people who are convicted of sex crimes are now being charged with failure to register, and now they're looking at a second strike case with a minimum month in prison.
+While forgetting to register is a tough defense, it's a possibility.
+If we can demonstrate this, we can use it to mitigate the case to a lesser charge.
+This is important because individuals convicted of sex crimes and now charged with failure to register are facing serious consequences, including a potential second strike case with a minimum month in prison.

 Forgot to Notify Police You Moved

-The next defense and the following subject area I see related to failing to register is people, when they move or become homeless or don't have a home for some time, fail to tell the police that.
+The next defense and the following subject area related to failing to register are people who fail to tell the police when they move, become homeless, or have not had a home for some time.
 That's one of the rules if you move.

-The point is, if you are living somewhere and that's where they think you're living, then you go somewhere else, then what's the point of registering if you're not even at the address you're at.
+The point is, if you are living somewhere and that's where they think you're living, then you go somewhere else.
+What's the point of registering if you're not even at the address you're at?
 So, sometimes people get in trouble with that.

 They get caught in a different location or found at another place with all of their stuff there, and now the police realize they're sex offenders, and now they're asking if you're registered over here, why is your stuff over here?